Judge40/BetterMobGriefingGameRule/README.md

  - Whether an entity eating grass damages the grass.
    (Used by Sheep only.)
  - Whether an entity can destroy wooden doors.
-   (Used by PigZombies and Zombies.)
+   (Used by Husks, PigZombies, Zombies and ZombieVillager.)
  - Whether an entity can pick up loot from the ground.
-   (Used by PigZombies, Skeletons, Villagers and Zombies.)
+   (Used by PigZombies, Skeletons, Strays, Villagers, WitherSkeletons and Zombies.)
  - Whether large fireballs can destroy blocks.
    (Used by Ghasts only.)
  - Whether large fireballs can set blocks on fire.